Science News Roundup: Blue Origin engineer to replace 'SNL' star Davidson on space flight; OneWeb to launch satellites with rival SpaceX after suspending ties with the Russian agency and more | Science-Environment

 Weeks after Moscow forced the 11th-hour cancellation of a rocket launch for British satellite venture OneWeb from Russia's Baikonur Cosmodrome in Kazakhstan, the company said on Monday it has contracted with Elon Musk's SpaceX to send its satellites into orbit.
 Terms of the deal with California-based SpaceX, a direct competitor of OneWeb in the burgeoning broadband satellite industry, were not disclosed.

-Most unvaccinated children lack antibodies after COVID; SK Bioscience vaccine shows promise vs Omicron
+Antibodies in children last at least 6 mos after COVID; SK Bioscience vaccine shows promise vs Omicron

 The following is a summary of some recent studies on COVID-19.
 They include research that warrants further study to corroborate the findings and that has yet to be certified by peer review.
-Most unvaccinated children lack antibodies after COVID-19
+Antibodies in kids after COVID last 6 months or more

 (With inputs from agencies.)